 Phase 7: Exit

 The founder is preparing for a transition.
 This could be an acquisition, a merger, an IPO, or a planned succession to new leadership.
-Exit planning is not something that happens at the end.
+Exit planning isn't something that happens at the end.
 The groundwork (clean financials, transferable systems, clear IP ownership) starts in Phase 4 and compounds through every phase after.

 What ESOs should provide: Exit strategy workshops, M&A advisory connections, legal preparation guidance, and mentors who have been through exits.
 Most ESO programs don't address this phase at all, which is a missed opportunity for both the founder and the program's outcome metrics.